bshlgrs/consciousness/README.md

 - Readibility
 - it would be nice if the mind in question seemed like a natural design to solve the problem it's trying to solve.

+## Theorem provers

+Looks like I probably want to use a real theorem prover.

+Desiderata:

+- Python bindings
+- lightweight
+- Provide proofs that people can understand

+I wonder if my proofs will ever get complicated enough that I actually need a powerful prover.
+If not, maybe I should just use some random simple prover.